notauserx/symmetrical-waddle/src/README.md

 - For fist time users set up the docker desktop and create a docker network named carrentals-net
 - In docker profile
-	- change the connectionString to carrentalsdb
+	- change the data source to carrentalsdb in the connection string
 	- The network argument is specified in dockerfileRunArguments field in the launchSettings file.
 	- Run docker network inspect carrentals-net to verify the api and db are in the carrentals-net network.
 	- If not, Run docker network connect carrentals-net CarRentals.Api to add the container to the network